Higashiura Station

 Higashiura Station (東浦駅, Higashiura-eki) is a railway station in the town of Higashiura, Chita District, Aichi Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).
 It is also a freight terminal for the Kinuura Rinkai Railway.

-Lines

 Higashiura Station is served by the Taketoyo Line, and is located 6.8 kilometers from the starting point of the line at Ōbu Station.

 Station layout

 The station has two opposed side platforms connected by a footbridge.
 The station has automated ticket machines, TOICA automated turnstiles and is unattended.